S c o t s D i c t i o n a r y

 A barra is a wheelbarrow.

-Something which is right into one's barra is ideal and exactly in line with one's
+Something which is right into one's barra is ideal and exactly in line with one's interests or desires.

 To fancy one's barra is to have an unduly high opinion of oneself.

-In the Glasgow area a wee barra is an informal way of referring to any small person that
+In the Glasgow area a wee barra is an informal way of referring to any small person that the speaker likes, or at least does not dislike.

 The Glasgow flea market is known as The Barras.